Contrast-Security-OSS/docs/content/user/agent/net/config/NetApplicationPoolFiltering.md

 >**Note:** The application pool blacklist functionality is only available for applications hosted on IIS versions 7 and higher.

 Web applications hosted on IIS run on application pools.
-By default, the username for an application pool is the same as the application pool's name (i.e. using the **ApplicationPoolIdentity** setting).
+Starting with version 3.2.7, whitelisting and blacklisting are based on applicaton pool *name*.
+In versions prior to 3.2.7, application pool filtering was based on *process username* which by default (i.e. using the **ApplicationPoolIdentity** setting) is the same as the application pool's name.

 **The application pool running an application can be discovered using the following:**